-Mastatest® takes the guesswork out of mastitis management.
-The mastitis diagnostic tool provides all information you need to make the right decisions for your herd.Find out how it works
+Mastatest® is the mastitis diagnostic tool that provides all information you need to make the right decisions for your herd.Find out how it works

 The Mastatest system

 Mastatest is a cloud-based diagnostic system for bovine mastitis.
-Let our system revolutionize your mastitis management in three steps:
+Let our system revolutionize your approach to on-farm culture for mastitis management:

 Transform your herd’s health with Mastatest